dwolfe884/dwolfe884.github.io/_posts/2021-08-17-Absolute_Dice.md

 * guess[2] = number of correct guesses in a row
 * guess[3] = player guess

 So the question is, why would there be a line that takes the number of guesses, mods by 0x21 and adds 5?
 And then tries to index the guess array by that number??
 At a minimum this line would produce ```guess[6]``` which would still be out of bounds.
 This line confused me, I thought it might of been a bug with the decompiler or something.
-Again, this is a mystery that went unsolved for somei time.
+Again, this is a mystery that went unsolved for some time.

 After staring at that line for far too long, I decided to write a python script to automatically guess numbers in an attempt to find some repeating pattern.
 I didn't find any patterns, but I did notice something different...

 ![Number of Guesses](/images/dice/32.PNG)

-Rememeber all the way back at the beginning of this post when I said the program gives us 100 guesses before exiting?
+Remember all the way back at the beginning of this post when I said the program gives us 100 guesses before exiting?
 That's not what I was seeing with my script.
 I was consistently given 32 guesses before the socket just closed.
 Nothing in the code indicated that it would disconnect or exit after 32 guesses so I knew something important was happening.
 I ran my script against my local version of the program and found the root cause.

 ![Seg Fault](/images/dice/segfault.PNG)